iamcal/php-emoji/README.md

 Parser rewrite based on a fork by <a href="https://github.com/dulao5">&#26460;&#24535;&#21018;</a>

-This work is licensed under the GPL v3
+This work is dual-licensed under the GPL v3 and the MIT license.

 Image copyrights: https://github.com/github/gemoji/blob/master/LICENSE